Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 Test request evac interactions - DD abiliteis should be disabled. = works.
 BUG: Loading a save still deselects units that were selected for DD. = fixed

-BUG: redeploying evaced unit makes them disappear after drop

 // Note: cooking maps breaks the SPARK deployment for some reason.

 // TODO: Mod description
 // TODO: Test everything with redscreens and check logs

+TODO: Since deployment mark is tied to mission state object ID, DD should be disallowed on all missions that will have tactical-to-tactical transfers.
 TODO: Paramedic training - after being evacuated, this unit heals and can be redeployed even if wounded
 TODO: Move camera to deployment location.

+SPARK used wrong deployment animation when redeploying underground When redeploying, targeting method spawn a cosmetic unit

-Seismic beacon needs a better effect
+Seismic beacon needs a better effect and projectile trail

 Make DD abilities unavailable if there are no units to deploy

+disallow DDing ALL squadmembers

+Bug:
+Unable to find a perk weapon for IRI_DynamicDeploy_Deploy_Uplink redscreen when used by SPARK [0145.72] Warning: Warning, Material fx_cap_n_hold.M_Transmitter_Cyl missing bUsedWithParticleSprites=True!

+HP from armor is lost when redeploying.
+SPARK used wrong animation when redeploying underground?

 #Evacuating a unit or spawning an evac zone should put DD on cooldown of 1 turn.